simplecov-ruby/simplecov/README.md

    <b>Test/Unit 2</b>
  </td>
  <td>
-  Test Unit 2 used to mess with ARGV, leading to failure to detect the test process name in SimpleCov.
+  Test Unit 2 used to mess with ARGV, leading to a failure to detect the test process name in SimpleCov.
   <code>test-unit</code> releases 2.4.3+ (Dec 11th, 2011) should have this problem resolved.
  </td>
  <td>